Roundness How Do You Measure It?

 Oh yea and if you were wondering “why the fuck would you make it that shape?”
 Just try and put a regular seven sided coin in a slot machine.

-I won’t be teaching you about roundness on these courses ,that would be silly you already know, but if you are interested in learning basic CNC Programming for a Lathe or Milling Machine look no further.
+I won’t be teaching you about roundness on my training courses ,that would be silly cos you already know.
+If you are interested in learning basic CNC Programming for a Lathe or Milling Machine look no further.

 The New CNC Training Classes focus very much on the basics giving a solid understanding of the nuts and bolts of CNC programming on an ISO Fanuc Haas type control.